 Background Section 1.1 Section 1.2 Introduction What to do if you have a problem or concern What about the legal terms? .
-154 Section 2.
-You can get help from government organizations that are not connected with us 154 Section 2.1 Where to get more information and personalized assistance .
-154 Section 3.
-To deal with your problem, which process should you use?
-155 Section 3.1 Should you use the process for coverage decisions and appeals?
+159 Section 2.
+You can get help from government organizations that are not Section 2.1 Where to get more information and personalized assistance Section 3.
+To deal with your problem, which process should you Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
 Coverage decisions and appeals Section 4.1 Section 4.2 Section 4.3 A guide to the basics of coverage decisions and appeals Asking for coverage decisions and making appeals: the big picture How to get help when you are asking for a coverage decision or making an appeal Which section of this chapter gives the details for your situation? .
-156 .
-156 Section 5.
-Your medical care: how to ask for a coverage decision or make an appeal Section 5.1 This section tells what to do if you have problems getting coverage for medical care, or, if you want us to pay you back for our share of the cost of your care .
-158 Section 5.2 Step-by-step: how to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) 159
+160 .
+161 Section 5.
+Your medical care: how to ask for a coverage decision or make an appeal Section 5.1 This section tells you what to do if you have problems getting coverage for medical care, or, if you want us to pay you back for our share of the cost of your care 162 Section 5.2 Step-by-step: how to ask for a coverage decision (how to ask our plan to 163